 The strategic location of Wagga Wagga makes it one of the fastest growing commercial/industrial hubs in New South Wales, Australia, and a perfect mix of city & regional living.The city’s GRP is estimated at $ 3.84 billion, representing 0.7 % of the state’s Gross State Product.
 Being the state’s largest inland city, Wagga Wagga boasts of national and multinational corporations, well-renowned industries, leading brands, financial institutions and banks.
 It is becoming one of the burgeoning centres for business and commercial activities.
 The city’s economy is diversely classified into major industry sectors including retail, defence, tourism, agriculture, education, health, manufacturing and engineering.
 The best part is that it is home to various regional and national industries including Royans Transport and Bridgestone Tyres and this is why the city is gaining traction.

 About the Murrumbidgee River

 Wagga Wagga is nestled on the banks of the beautiful Murrumbidgee River, which is one of the largest rivers in Australia.
 It’s been the oldest and most reliable source of sustenance for the people of Wagga.
 It is a beautiful river which is home to hundreds and thousands of endangered species such as Murray Cray, fishes, mussels and crayfish.
+The river gets its name from the Wiradjuri language in which Murrumbidgee means big water.
+The river is of significance to the aboriginal people because it flows through many of Australian aboriginal lands.
 People come here for fishing, swimming and boating.

 Relax in Nature’s Lap